yasin6n/TRI-Battery-SOH-Prediction/README.md

 - **Elastic Net**: RMSE ≈ 0.0085(0.85%) , MAE ≈ 0.0058(0.58%)
 - **Random Forest**: RMSE ≈ 0.0070(0.70%) , MAE ≈ 0.0041(0.41%)

-*(Insert your new scatter plots, residual plots, and feature importance graphs here)*

 ### Previous Results (with Initial Capacity - for reference only)

 > These older results used a different SOH definition and should not be directly compared.

 - **Elastic Net**: RMSE ≈ 0.0154(1.54%), MAE ≈ 0.0099(0.99%)
 - **Random Forest**: RMSE ≈ 0.0141(1.41%), MAE ≈ 0.0089(0.89%)

-*(You can optionally keep old graphs here or remove them completely)*

 ## Visual Highlights